jegly/OfflineLLM/README.md

 ---
 If this project helped you, please ⭐️ star it to help others find it
+>  **If you like OfflineLLM, you’ll ❤️ [Box](https://github.com/jegly/Box)** — a powerful on‑device AI experience with chat, voice, vision, and image generation.

 # Access Your Data Anytime, Anywhere